w3c/wai-tutorials/source/accessible-media/automatically-generated-captions.html.erb.md

 many authors do not know.
 [Automatic captions are available in a number of languages](https://support.google.com/youtube/answer/6373554?hl=en).
-However, the accuracy of these captions is frequently quite low and results in poor-quality captions that often contain...
+However, the accuracy of these captions is frequently quite low and results in poor-quality captions that often contain…

 -   text that does not match words spoken in the audio;
 -   poor timing (e.g., captions that do not appear synchronously with